BrianTheMint/tor_scraper/README.md

-# tor_scraper | Tested on Ubuntu 24.04 with python 3.12.3
+# Tor Scraper | Tested on Ubuntu 24.04 with python 3.12.3
-bot based on python to scrape for .onion addresses install dependancies
+Bot written in Python to crawl a given onionsite for any .onion address and qurys them for a title, outputting to a text file install dependancies
     sudo apt-get update && sudo apt-get install python3 python3-venv python3-pip privoxy nyx -y